 Our Facebook followers have probably seen our weekly #TravelTuesday posts, which give us the chance to share our own travel photos.
 Our most liked photo was taken at Beni Hasan in 2013, when Taylor visited the Middle Kingdom tombs there:

 Of all that we accomplished in our first half-year, we are most proud of when we became a dual-language blog through the kind assistance of our official Nile Scribes Translator, Mahmoud Saleh.
 To date, Mahmoud has translated half of our blog posts into Egyptian Arabic for us, and all of them are viewable here on our Arabic page.

 Our Favourite Quote

-As students of ancient Egypt who regularly we give lectures and class presentations, people ask us often why we study the ancient world?
+As students of ancient Egypt who regularly give lectures and class presentations, people often ask us why we study the ancient world.
 In speaking with some of the Egyptologists we interviewed, one thought in particular comes to mind.
-Given the budget cuts to humanities departments around the globe, Dr. Campbell Greyback answered the important question of why studying ancient Egypt is a worthwhile undertaking, most eloquently:
+Given the budget cuts to humanities departments around the globe, Dr. Campbell Price answered the important question of why studying ancient Egypt is a worthwhile undertaking, most eloquently:

 Where are our Readers From?

 We are pleased to see that our readers come from over 100 countries and happily, Egypt is among the top five represented countries.
 Although we are based in Canada, we had more readers visit us from the United States and the United Kingdom than from our own country: